PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 For example, let $C_*(EG; R)\stackrel{\simeq}{\rt} R$ be the standard resolution of the trivial module by finite free $R[G]$-modules.
 Then both $C_*(EG; R)$ and the $R$-linear dual $C^*(EG; R)$ are quasi-isomorphic to $R$, but the left Quillen functor $(-)_G$ sends $C_*(EG; R)$ to the group homology and $C^*(EG; R)$ to the group cohomology of $G$.
 In particular, the composite quasi-isomorphism $C_*(EG; R)\rt R\rt C^*(EG; R)$ is not a tame weak equivalence. \end{example} \begin{example}[Derived orbits and fixed points] In the case where $\mc{F}=\Orb_G$, taking $G$-orbits gives a left Quillen functor $(-)_G\colon \Ch_{R[G]}^{\mc{F}\mm{-tame}}\rt \Ch_{R}^{\mm{tame}}$.
 Remark \ref{rem:derived functor} will show that the left derived functor models the derived orbits functor $(-)_{G}$ of Example \ref{ex:derived fixed points}.

 In addition, consider the functor $(-)^G\colon \Ch_{R[G]}\rt \Ch_{R}$.
 This functor is not a left adjoint, but it does have a left derived functor: indeed, it preserves $\mc{F}$-tame cofibrations and $\mc{F}$-tame trivial cofibrations and hence restricts to a functor between cofibrant objects sending $\mc{F}$-tame weak equivalences to tame weak equivalences.
 Since $(-)^G$ preserves pushouts along cofibrations (without differentials, cofibrations are summand inclusions) and infinite direct sums, the associated functor $\LL(-)^G$ of stable $\infty$-categories preserves colimits.
 We will later identify $\LL(-)^G$ with the derived fixed points (Remark \ref{rem:derived functor}). \end{example} \begin{notation} We will denote the stable $\infty$-categories associated to the model categories of Proposition \ref{prop:chain model structures on G-reps} by $\cat{D}_\mc{F}(R[G])$ and $\cat{D}_\mc{F}^\mm{tame}(R[G])$.
 Because the $\mc{F}$-projective model structure is a right Bousfield localisation of the $\mc{F}$-tame model structure, there is a fully faithful left adjoint $\cat{D}_\mc{F}(R[G])\hookrightarrow \cat{D}_\mc{F}^\mm{tame}(R[G])$. \end{notation} Our goal will be to show that $\cat{D}_\mc{F}(R[G])$ and $\cat{D}^{\mm{tame}}_\mc{F}(R[G])$ model the $\infty$-categories of (pro-coherent) modules over the additive category $R[\mc{F}]$ from Definition \ref{def:admissible subgroup}.
-We start by endowing both $\infty$-categories with a $t$-structure that will correspond to the $t$-structure from Lemma \ref{lem:pro-coh t-structure}. \begin{lemma} The $\infty$-categories $\cat{D}_\mc{F}(R[G])$ and $\cat{D}^{\mm{tame}}_\mc{F}(R[G])$ come equipped with a left complete $t$-structure, in which an object is connective if and only if it is weakly equivalent to a chain complex of $R[G]$-modules concentrated in degrees $\geq 0$.
-Furthermore, the fully faithful functor $\iota\colon \cat{D}_\mc{F}(R[G])\hookrightarrow \cat{D}^{\mm{tame}}_\mc{F}(R[G])$ exhibits the domain as the right completion of the target. \end{lemma} \begin{warning} It is \emph{not} true (unless only the trivial subgroup is admissible) that an object is coconnective if and only if it is weakly equivalent to a complex in degrees $\leq 0$. \end{warning} \begin{proof} In the projective case, the connective objects are part of a $t$-structure on $\cat{D}_\mc{F}(R[G])$ in which a complex $X$ is (co)connective if and only if its fixed points $X^H$ have homology concentrated in (non-)positive degrees for every admissible $H<G$.
-Notice that the (co)connective objects are indeed closed under extensions because for every short exact sequence $X'\to X\to X''$ with $X\to X''$ a fibration, the $H$-fixed points form a short exact sequence as well.
+We start by endowing both $\infty$-categories with a $t$-structure that will correspond to the $t$-structure from Lemma \ref{lem:pro-coh t-structure}. \begin{lemma} Let $R$ be a ring and $X$ a complex of $R[G]$-modules. \begin{enumerate} \item Then $X$ is weakly equivalent to a nonnegatively graded complex of $R[G]$-modules in the $\mc{F}$-projective model structure if and only if $\pi_*(X^H)=0$ for each $*<0$ and each $\mc{F}$-admissible subgroup $H<G$. \item Then $X$ is weakly equivalent to a nonnegatively graded complex of $R[G]$-modules in the $\mc{F}$-tame model structure if and only if $\pi_*\Hom_{R[G]}(T, X)=0$ for each $*<0$ and each nonpositively graded chain complex of finite $\mc{F}$-admissible $G$-representations $T$. \end{enumerate} \end{lemma} \begin{proof} Note that the two conditions are invariant under ($\mc{F}$-projective, resp.\ $\mc{F}$-tame) weak equivalences, by definition and by Remark \ref{rem:O-tame we detected by finite stuff}.
+Furthermore, they are clearly satisfied by every nonnegatively graded complex, so that the conditions are indeed necessary.